Saiapatsu/realm-discord-spritebot/README.md

 Install Luvit and ImageMagick.

-If you want to run the bot, then also install Discordia and create a file named `bot.token` and in there, write `Bot my.token` and nothing else, where `my.token` is the token of your bot account.
+If you want to run the bot, then also install Discordia and create a file named `bot.token` and in there, write `Bot MYTOKEN` and nothing else, where `MYTOKEN` is the token of your bot account.

 ## Local usage

 `manual.lua [file...]`

-Alternativaly, drag and drop files onto `manual.bat`
+Alternativaly, drag and drop files onto `manual.bat`.

 Alternatively, run `shell:sendto` and create a shortcut to `"path\to\luvit.exe" -i "path\to\manual.lua"` (substituting with your paths).
 Name the shortcut something like `spritebot (&S)`.
 Right-click files, choose `Send To` and `spritebot (S)` or, assuming the accelerator key for Send To is `n`, type `ns`.